barrucadu/cv/README.markdown

 consistent, but there is some variation between entries of different types which may not look good if juxtaposed.

-### Class Options

-- `lato`: Use Lato for the name font, rather than Raleway.

-- `textwidthline`: Draw the dividing lines between sections only as wide as the text, not the full page.

-- `noline`: Don't draw dividing lines between sections.

 ### Personal details

 Shown in the header of the first page: